There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have a weeping cherry tree on which the leaves are sparse, sap is running from the trunk and the trunk is split.
 What can I do to help it recover?

-- I am having two neighboring maple trees removed to make way for a septic leach field.
-It is an optional removal.
-They will not be able to be excised once the delicate piping etc. will be put in.
-Will I have more standing water on the ground now that the trees, and roots are not there to use excess water?
+- I’m removing two neighboring maple trees to make way for a septic leach field.
+Will the removal of the trees and their roots lead to more standing water on the ground, especially since they no longer absorb excess water?
 The trees are about 20 feet from the house.

-- I have two peach trees.
-The fruit has black spots and also the leaves fall off prematurely.
-I have sprayed them with copper fungicide twice a season.
-Is there anything I can do while they are dormant to prevent this condition?
+- My two peach trees have black spots on the fruit and premature leaf drop, despite applying copper fungicide twice a season.
+Is there anything I can do during dormancy to prevent these issues?

-- I have a very large oak tree in my yard that has very few leaves this year along with some dead wood on it.
-There is also bark coming off.
-The tree has been fertilized and sprayed for pests.
-What's wrong?
+- My large oak tree has very few leaves this year, some dead wood, and bark peeling off.
+It has been fertilized and sprayed for pests.
+What could be wrong with it?

-- When transplanting bur oak seedlings from small pots into the field this spring, should I leave the rootball intact or break away soil and plant as bare root?
+- When transplanting bur oak seedlings from pots to the field, should I keep the rootball intact or plant them as bare root?

 - This morning I heard a commercial on the radio that described our Birch tree: the top is dead.
 The tree is about 15 feet tall.
 What should we do?